tokenika/eosfactory/README.md

 * C++ interface for interacting with an EOS node (similar to block.one's cleos)
 * Python interface which is a convenient human-oriented wrapper around the above C++ interface

-Using Python allows us to build a high quality documentation and tutorials:
+Using Python will allow us to build a high quality documentation and tutorials for EOS smart-contracts:

 https://tokenika.github.io/logos/index.html